- Death & Loss of Life

 Was it really only yesterday?
 Feels like it, since I can still hear his rhythmic laughter, and sense his sheepish gaze.
 We were teenagers in our final year of high school, supposedly looking more at future possibilities than at each other.
 Little did I know then what I discovered later—that he confided daily to a classmate how much he loved me.

 Fifty years have passed.
 Tomorrow is the big event and he will be there.
 I will be there too, dealing with regret that we never fully bonded in the love we could have shared.
-Still, I prefer to lose the regret and free myself to celebrate.
+Still, I choose to lose the regret and free myself to celebrate.

 So, for the last time, I push open the old classroom door and begin at the beginning on a short trip down memory lane, to replace regret with resolution, to close the door permanently and move forward.